-WS501 Worship Leading and Songwriting (2 credits)
+WS501 Worship Leading and Practice (3 credits)

 This course teaches the theory and practice of worship guidance.
 Students will learn how to actually bring worshipers to God, including the attitude and heart of leading worship in worship.
-Students will learn how to lead worship teams and bands together to sing praises.
-They also learn how to write praise songs and apply them in worship.
+And learn how to lead the worship team and the band to sing together as one, and glorify God with the congregation as worshipers.

-WS502 Art of Worship (2 credits)
+WS502 Art of Worship (3 credits)

 This course deals with worship theory and practical training for worship leaders.
-This course aims to improve the biblical and theological understanding of worship as well as the worshiper as well as the balance between theory and practice
+This course aims to improve the biblical and theological understanding of the worship as well as the worshiper as well as the balance between theory and practice.

-WS503 Worship and Church Music (2 credits)
+WS503 Worship and Church Music (3 credits)

 This course covers worship music, which is an important foundation for worship leaders, pastors, and ministers.
-Learn what music plays in worship and how music melts into worship.
+Learn what music plays in worship and how music converges into worship.
 This course deals with the increasingly diverse and rapidly changing music and how to apply it as worship music.

-WS504 Theology of Worship (2 credits)
+WS504 Theology of Worship (3 credits)